 Hello, I'm Brazilian, I think you could start in the Brazilian coast, becouse Amazonas is a way to go to other coutrys in South America, so I think would be cheaper for you if you go first to the coast and than to the coutryside and Amazonas;

 Actually I never been in Amazanas, but a lot of friends of mine have, and they all said it is great.
 But I can tell you, you have to go to Bahia, and visit all the amazing beaches, like Itacaré, Morro de São Paulo, Península de Maraú, Taipu de Fora, Arraial D'ajuda;

 And the place I most love in Brasil, "Chapada Diamantina", it's also in Bahia, but its not around he coast, that is a amazing place, with a lot of wather falls and caves to visit, if you like hiking and tracking, this is your place!!

 Have a nice trip!!

 Eduardo Fachetti almost 4 years ago

 Salvador is where the whole concept of Brazil started some 500 years ago.

 The city has a rich cultural heritage, as well as an intense (African influenced) culinairy base.

-The national park Chapada Diamantina (also known as the "Brazilian Grand Canyon" is only some 450kms away from Salvador and for those who have very little time it could even be visited in 1 day only almost 3 years ago
+The national park Chapada Diamantina (also known as the "Brazilian Grand Canyon" is only some 450kms away from Salvador and for those who have very little time it could even be visited in 1 day only over 3 years ago